OHI-Science/ohiprep_v2021/globalprep/cw_nutrient_o_chem/plumes/readme.md

 ## After creating a new python env, I.e. py2:
 conda activate py2

-cp /home/shares/ohi/git-annex/globalprep/cw_nutrient_o_chem/raw/ocean_mask_landnull.tif /home/username/grassdata/ ## copy the ocean mask to your grassdata folder
+cp /home/shares/ohi/git-annex/globalprep/cw_nutrient_o_chem/raw/ocean_mask_landnull.tif /home/username/grassdata/
+## copy the ocean mask to your grassdata folder.
+The ocean mask is a raster where the land values are set to nan and the ocean values to 1.
+You can find it here: /home/tuholske/wastewater/data/interim/ocean_masks/ocean_mask_landnull.tif, or here: /home/shares/ohi/git-annex/globalprep/cw_nutrient_o_chem/raw/ocean_mask_landnull.tif.
+Or you could just create it yourself!

 rm -r /home/username/grassdata/location # replace username with your home directory name